Studying everything through studying marketing.

-Hi, I am Troy Campbell, a professor at the University of Oregon.
+Hi, I am Troy Campbell, an assistant professor of marketing at the University of Oregon.

 'Making Experiences Better' in Jefferson Radio

 '30 Under 30' in Pacific Standard

 'Solution Aversion' in Wired

 'Why People Fly From Facts' in Scientific American